mangeshb2024/automobile-ecommerce-backend/README.md

     git remote add origin https://github.com/<github account name>/automobile-ecommerce-backend.git git push -u origin main

-## Build and Deployment
+## Build, Provisioning, and Deployment

 ### Build

 Backend services such as Dynamodb, AWS Lambda and API Gateway do not need building as such.
 These services can be created using management console and can be unit tested.
-Once tested successfully, these can be deployed using CloudFormation.
+Once tested successfully, these can be provisioned using CloudFormation.

+### Provisioning

+CloudFormation is used for provisioning of resources.
+The template 'Infrastructure.yaml' will be used by CloudFormation service to provision all the resources explained in the implementation section above.

 ### Deployment

-Use CloudFormation to deploy backend services.
+The provisioining and deployment process is further automated by using CodePipeline.
+The flow of operations is as below.

+A CodePipeline is created for deployment of CloudFormation template as well as loading of initial data into the DynamoDB tables as well static data into S3 Bucket.

+**Source**

+For Source provider, select GitHub (Version 2)

+Connect to this GitHub account by creating a new connection.

+For repository name, select automobile-ecommerce-backend.

+For Default branch, select main.

+For Trigger, select below values.

+Trigger type: Specify filter
+Event type: Push
+Filter type: Branch
+Branches:
+    Include: main
+File paths (optional):
+    Include: Infrastructure.yaml

+**Build**

+For Build, select Build provider as AWS CodeBuild

+Create a project with default settings, except that for Buildspec select "Use a buildspec file".

+buildspec.yml